 Sharing the Kruger National Park with Mpumalanga, this province is home to the park's free-roaming wildlife, as well as many other wildlife sanctuaries.
 Its capital city, Polokwane, is the perfect destination for a stopover on an African tour, due to its close proximity to the neighbouring countries of Botswana, Zimbabwe, Mozambique and Swaziland.
-See Limpopo Safari Lodges
+Explore Limpopo Safari Lodges

 KwaZulu-Natal's most popular city is Durban, with its pristine shorelines, subtropical climate and Indian cuisine.
 The city is a popular destination for a beach holiday in South Africa as well as a manufacturing hub, internationally recognised as the country's busiest port.
 Home to the Zulu monarch, this province is drenched in the Zulu culture and traditional lifestyles.
-See KwaZulu-Natal Safari Lodges
+Explore KwaZulu-Natal Safari Lodges

 The birthplace of Nelson Mandela and other famous South African politicians is dominated by the Xhosa culture.
 The semi-arid Karoo regions are transformed into temperate rainforest along the Garden Route, and arts and culture is showcased in Grahamstown.
 Visit the large Elephant population at Addo Elephant National Park or laze on the untouched beaches of Jeffreys Bay.
-See Eastern Cape Safari Lodges
+Explore Eastern Cape Safari Lodges

 Adorned by natural wonders, cultural diversity and entertaining nightlife, the Western Cape draws visitors to its shores with attractions like Table Mountain and Robben Island in Cape Town.
 The perfect destination for a laid-back beach holiday in South Africa, this province also takes you to the French-inspired town of Franschhoek in the Cape Winelands and the fresh oysters in Knysna on the Garden Route.
 The West Coast enjoys an annual display of wildflowers in towns like Darling and quiet shores of Paternoster.
-See Western Cape Safari Lodges
+Explore Western Cape Safari Lodges

 Arid landscapes and a sparsely inhabited population exists in South Africa's largest province.
 With the Orange River meandering throughout the province, displays of daisies light up the Namaqualand region.
 The capital city, Kimberley, has great historical significance and is known for its diamond mining past illustrated by the Big Hole.
 Indigenous languages such as Nama and Khwe are still spoken by the San people.
-See Northern Cape Safari Lodges
+Explore Northern Cape Safari Lodges